Controversies are a part of history. Explore the biggest scandals linked to Hillary Clinton.

 In November 2014, the House Intelligence Committee issued a report that concluded there had been no wrongdoing in the administration's response to the Benghazi attack.

-In a joint statement released on July 15, 2015, the inspector general of the State Department and the inspector general of the intelligence community said their review of Hillary Clinton's emails found classified information that should not have been transmitted via an unclassified personal system or stored outside secure government computer systems.
+On July 15, 2015, the inspector generals of the State Department and the intelligence community found that Hillary Clinton's emails contained information that was classified when sent and should not have been transmitted via an unclassified system, sparking controversy.

-The New York Times reported in February 2016 that nearly 2,100 emails stored on Hillary Clinton's server were retroactively marked classified by the State Department.
+In February 2016, The New York Times reported that nearly 2,100 emails stored on Hillary Clinton's server were retroactively marked classified by the State Department, further fueling the email controversy.

 In May 2016, the inspector general of the State Department criticized Hillary Clinton's use of a private email server while secretary of state, stating that she had not requested permission for this and would not have received it if she had asked.